butterflyforkill/My-Zootopia/README.md

-My-Zootopia - project for one of the lessons in Masterschool.
+# My-Zootopia Project

-- Add .gitignore.
+This project is for one of the lessons in Masterschool.

-- Add functionality for parsing json and html file and changing data in it
+## Installation

-- Add parser(formating) to the animal info
+To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip`

-- Improve html for animal info
+## Usage

-My-Zootopia - project for one of the lessons in Masterschoolwith API.
+To use this project, run the following command - `python3 main.py` or `python main.py`.

-- Add functionality with getting data from api
+## Contributing

-- Add parcer for parcing data into html
+We can talk about this.